logicalclocks/terraform-provider-hopsworksai/docs/data-sources/aws_instance_profile_policy.md

 - `eks_cluster_name` (String) Limit permissions to eks cluster.
 - `enable_backup` (Boolean) Add permissions required to allow creating backups of your clusters.
 Defaults to `true`.
 - `enable_cloud_watch` (Boolean) Add permissions required to allow collecting your cluster logs using cloud watch.
 Defaults to `true`.
-- `enable_eks_and_ecr` (Boolean) Add permissions required to enable access to Amazon EKS and ECR from within your Hopsworks cluster.
+- `enable_ecr` (Boolean) Add permissions required to enable access to Amazon ECR from within your Hopsworks cluster.
 Defaults to `true`.
+- `enable_eks` (Boolean) Add permissions required to enable access to Amazon EKS from within your Hopsworks cluster.
+Defaults to `true`.
+- `enable_eks_and_ecr` (Boolean, Deprecated) Add permissions required to enable access to Amazon EKS and ECR from within your Hopsworks cluster.
+Defaults to `false`.
+Use enable_ecr and enable_eks instead
 - `enable_storage` (Boolean) Add permissions required to allow Hopsworks clusters to read and write from and to your aws S3 buckets.
 Defaults to `true`.

 ### Read-Only